aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-potm/_index.md

                           <span itemprop="name"><b>How long does it take to convert DOTX?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">The speed of this online converter largely depends on the size of the DOTX file you want to convert.
 Small DOTX files can be converted to POTM in just a few seconds.
-However, if you have integrated the conversion code into your .NET application, the speed will depend on how well you have optimized your application for the conversion process.</span>
+However, if you have integrated the conversion code into your Android App application, the speed will depend on how well you have optimized your application for the conversion process.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">